 Since heart disease is the number one cause of death for people with diabetes, adding beans to your diet is an excellent idea!

-Once notably called a “superfood”, this powerhouse green is chock-full of vitamins, minerals, antioxidants, and even fiber.
+Once notably called a “superfood”, this powerhouse green is rich in vitamins, minerals, antioxidants, and even fiber.
 Best yet, kale has compounds that help regulate blood sugars.

 In one study out of Japan, researchers found that when adults ate between 7 and 14 grams of foods containing kale, their post-meal blood sugars were significantly lower than the control group’s blood sugars after meals.